How Online Schooling Can Benefit Your Child’s Education - Haileybury Pangea Skip to Main Content

 Greater flexibility

 While online schools have a certain number of live classes each week, they also encourage self-directed and self-paced learning.
-Students know what assignments and tasks need to be completed by when, but they decide when they allocate time to get that work done.
-This flexibility suits students who might be elite athletes or professional performers and who juggle school work with these competing demands on their week.
+Students know what assignments and tasks need to be completed, and by when, but they decide when they allocate time to get that work done.
+This flexibility suits students who, for example, might be elite athletes or professional performers and who juggle school work with these competing demands.

 Self-motivated and deeper learning